sudoblanc/sudoblanc/README.md

 ### Hi there 👋
-Information Security learner here.
+Hello Internet, Information Security learner here.
 What drives me to be here?
 Most of the results out of my curiosity and efforts to learn has been on backend and undocumented.
-I believe these curiosity could be shared as a piece of my art.
+I believe these curiosity could be shared among passionate individuals .

 **- 🔭 I’m currently working on**